JCSDA/jedi-docs/docs/cloud/cluster.rst

     pcluster --help

-And, for further information on any one of these commands, you can request help for that particular commmand, e.g.:
+And, for further information on any one of these commands, you can request help for that particular command, e.g.:

 .. code:: bash